 EUROIMMUN AG from Lübeck in Germany, a manufacturer of reagents and automated systems for medical laboratory diagnostics, has developed a PCR test for direct virus detection, in addition to the assays for the detection of antibodies against SARS-CoV-2 (ELISA).
 The new test is a real-time reverse transcriptase PCR used to detect the genetic material of SARS-CoV-2.
 Both test systems are currently only available as research-use-only products.
+Update from 31.03.2020: Both ELISAs as well as the PCR test have received CE mark by now.

 At the end of January the World Health Organisation (WHO) declared the new infectious disease COVID-19, caused by a novel coronavirus (SARS-CoV-2), a global health emergency.
 Starting in the Chinese city of Wuhan, Hubei province, SARS-CoV-2 has been spreading to the rest of the world since the end of last year.
 As of 11 March 2020 the WHO has reported over 118,326 infections and 4,292 deaths.